gmckerrell/python-toys/puzzles/README.md

 There is a balancing act here.
 Another software related acronym YAGNI ("You Aren't Gonna Need It" https://martinfowler.com/bliki/Yagni.html) suggests that you should steer clear of "feature creep" and only implement what is needed in the here and now.

-However it always pays to think and understand the problem domain, and try and implement your minial solution in such a way that it can be extended easily (make it maintainable and easy to understand)
+However it always pays to think and understand the problem domain, and try and implement your minimal solution in such a way that it can be extended easily (make it maintainable and easy to understand)

 **This is very hard to do well.** (I've still not cracked it 100% after 26 years in the industry :smile:)